Joseph McCann (criminal): 2008 indefinite sentence

 After the 1999 ASBO, the McCann family moved away from Manchester.
-As The Daily Telegraph remarked, the ASBO came as a relief to residents of Beswick but "failed to solve the problem" of the McCann's offending.
+As The Daily Telegraph remarked, the ASBO came as a relief to residents of Beswick but "failed to solve the problem" of the McCanns' offending.
 The family settled in the south of England, in Aylesbury and Harrow, where the brothers continued to commit crimes, including car theft and damage to property.
 By 2007, McCann was living in Bedford.
-He had fathered a young child but had not been present at the birth because he had been in prison.
-On 27 December (by then released), he burgled the house of an elderly man in Cotton End, a small village near Bedford; McCann threatened to stab the man and stole a purse.
+He had fathered a young child was not present at the birth because he was in prison.
+On 27 December, he burgled the house of an elderly man in Cotton End; McCann threatened to stab the man and stole a purse.
 After McCann was recognised on CCTV, he was arrested, eventually pleaded guilty to aggravated burglary and was sentenced in September 2008 to an imprisonment for public protection (IPP) order with a minimum term of two years and six months in prison.
 His partner was heavily pregnant with their second child at the time of his sentencing.
 McCann's IPP was a form of indefinite sentence which meant that his release would only occur after the minimum term and once the Parole Board for England and Wales became satisfied that he would no longer pose a risk to the public; if he were released, it would be on a ten-year licence and if he were convicted of further offences during that period, he would be recalled to prison on his IPP sentence.

 While serving his sentence, McCann was assessed by his offender manager as "posing a high risk of serious harm to the public and known adults", as well as a "medium risk" to children, prison staff and prisoners.
-In 2009, his prison also intercepted letters suggesting that he "posed a risk of sexual harm".
+In 2009, prison staff intercepted letters suggesting that he "posed a risk of sexual harm".
 Two years later, police alerted his offender managers to intelligence from 2003 indicating that he "might pose a risk of sexual harm and exploitation to teenage girls".
 McCann remained in prison for over eight years; the Parole Board rejected his applications for parole in 2010, 2012 and 2014.
 He carried out rehabilitation courses and risk-reduction courses and was finally released on licence in March 2017.
-While McCann served his sentence, his brother Sean killed himself (in March 2016) while serving his own two-year sentence for assault and other offences at HMP Peterborough.
+While McCann served his sentence, his brother Sean killed himself while serving a two-year sentence for assault and other offences at HMP Peterborough.